-It’s a way to build trust towards your users, thanks to the transfer of emotions, something key to sales success.
+Thanks to the transfer of emotions, it’s a way to build trust towards your users, key to sales success.
 Every time someone offers their testimony to tell how their experience with any product or service was, they invite others to try it too, and in some cases, to the contrary.

-The best recommendation is word of mouth, and it will be even more favored if it is the blogger himself who manages these recommendations.
+The best recommendation is word of mouth, and it will be even more favored if the blogger himself manages these recommendations.
 So if you’re interested in incorporating this strategy into your content plan, you’ll need to continue reading this post.

 How to get testimonials for your blog